-Robert O. Stephenson - 87% of maximum
+Robert O. Stephenson - 85% of maximum

-- Managed capital markets activity effectively to support corporate needs during the COVID-19 pandemic - Continued to improve corporate back office and accounting function - Continued to enhance investor relations function and communications with investors and rating agencies
+- Managed capital markets activity effectively to support corporate needs during the COVID-19 pandemic - Accelerated ESG tracking and communications to the market, and diversity and inclusion programs with internal staff - Continued to invest effectively in staff development and training in the finance and IT functions

-Gail D. Makode - 90% of maximum
+Gail D. Makode - 85% of maximum